khannashiv/Jenkins-Practice/Project-3/text-analyzer-app/implementation.md

 ## Setting Up Jenkins

 1. **Install Jenkins**:
-   - Set up a Jenkins server on an EC2 instance (e.g., t2.large if one is installaing sonarqube as well else if you are skipping sonarqube t2.micro is suffice).
+   - Set up a Jenkins server on an EC2 instance (e.g., t2.large if one is installaing sonarqube as well else if you are skipping sonarqube stage in that case t2.micro is suffice).
    - Use the following command to retrieve the initial admin password:
      ```bash
      cat /var/lib/jenkins/secrets/initialAdminPassword